kitttn/temptest/Quick-Start-Guide.md

 GPIO 0 on APB2 is registered on Jetson as 989.

-APB2 GPIOs sometimes fail to register successfully on Jetson.
-When this happens, the message "GB: AP handshake complete" does not appear on the APB1 console.

 ####Verify the USB Connection is Established

 The APB1 firmware will output the following on its serial console when a connection is established with the AP and a successful Greybus handshake has occurred: